emberjs/guides/source/routing/defining-your-routes.md

 ## The application route

-The `application` is entered when your app first boots up.
+The `application` route is entered when your app first boots up.
 Like other routes, it will load a template with the same name (`application` in this case) by default.
 You should put your header, footer, and any other decorative content